zfbx/zdiscord/docs/contributing.md

 - Don't repeat yourself.. if you're using the same operations in many different places convert them into a function with flexible variables
 - For distance checking loops set longer waits if you're outside of a range
 - Job specific loops should only run for players with that job, don't waste cycles
-- When possible don't trust the client, esspecially with transactions
+- When possible don't trust the client, especially with transactions
 - Balance security and optimizations
 - [Consider this Lua Performance guide](https://springrts.com/wiki/Lua_Performance)
-- Use local varriables everywhere possible
+- Use local variables everywhere possible
 - Make use of config options where it makes sense making features optional or customizable
 - Instead of `table.insert(myTable, "Value")` use `myTable[#myTable + 1] = "Value"`
 - Instead of `table.insert(ages, "bob", 30)` use `ages["bob"] = 30`